Parish Safeguarding Information

-We commit ourselves to nurture, protect and safeguard all our members, particularly children, young people and adults at risk.
+We commit ourselves to nurture, protect and safeguard all our members, particularly children, young people and vulnerable adults.

 We recognise the safeguarding is the responsibility of the whole church.

-We undertake to exercise proper care in the selection, appointment, training and support of those working with children or adults at risk.
+We undertake to exercise proper care in the selection, appointment, training and support of those working with children or vulnerable adults.

-We will respond without delay to concerns or allegation that a child or adult at risk may have been harmed, cooperating fully in any investigation.
+We will respond without delay to concerns or allegation that a child or vulnerable adult may have been harmed, cooperating fully in any investigation.

 We will challenge any abuse of power by anyone in a position of trust.